mkaplan9/city_guides/seattle.md

 ### Green Lake Pitch and Putt
 Very fun pitch and putt (short golf) course.
 Cheap and only 9 holes so you're not committing to a whole day.
 Open March thru October.

+### Salmon migration at Carkeek Park
+One of the coolest things I've done in Seattle.
+Watch the salmon swin upstream, navigate obstacles, and lay their eggs.